This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 116 - Kurenai - Crimson

-29 - Koubai - Japanese Apricot - also known as Japanese plum, this colour is named after much a blossom which is a beloved subject matter for painting and poetry in East Asia.
+29 - Koubai - Japanese Apricot - also known as Japanese plum, this colour is named after much beloved subject matter for painting and poetry in East Asia.

 17 - Asagi - A blue green that shares its name with an ancient breed of Koi which is characterised by striking blue scales.